Vamsi0155/RestAssured_Cucumber_SerenityReports/README.md

 Suggesstion:
 --> Make a separate folder for reports and Create a sub-folder with time-stamp when run has happened in the Jenkins pipe line.
 --> So, for that use perl scripts to create a folder and move the entire serenity folder into the sub-folder.
+--> Invoke that scripts as Post-Build in Jenkins pipe line.